ssuzane/ssuzane/README.md

 ### Hi there 👋

-- 🌱 Atualmente estou aprendendo html, css, java;
+- 🌱 SENAI - JANDIRA.
-- 👯 Estou procurando colaborar em.. "estou decidindo"
-- 📫 Como chegar até mim: ssususenai@gmail.com
 -->